f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

     velos-1-gsa-1-active#

-The command **show system chassis-macs** will show which MAC addresses have been allocated, and wether or not they have been allocated as single MAC addresses, or blocks.
+The command **show system chassis-macs** will show which MAC addresses have been allocated, and whether or not they have been allocated as single MAC addresses, or blocks.

 .. code-block:: bash